-Butterflied whole organic chicken, laid flat, covered with woven bacon strips and smoked on a grate in a barrel smoker.
+This recipe makes a beautiful Smoked Butterflied Bacon Weave Chicken.
+It involves a whole organic chicken, laid flat, covered with woven bacon strips.
+You can smoke it on a grate in a barrel smoker.

 1-4 lb. organic chicken.

 1 lb. of your favorite flavor bacon